awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartMedicalTranscriptionJob.md

 For information about the parameters that are common to all actions, see [Common Parameters](CommonParameters.md)\.

 The request accepts the following data in JSON format\.

+ ** [ContentIdentificationType](#API_StartMedicalTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartMedicalTranscriptionJob-request-ContentIdentificationType"></a>
+You can configure Amazon Transcribe Medical to label content in the transcription output\.
+If you specify `PHI`, Amazon Transcribe Medical labels the personal health information \(PHI\) that it identifies in the transcription output\.
+Type: String
+Valid Values:` PHI`
+Required: No

  ** [LanguageCode](#API_StartMedicalTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartMedicalTranscriptionJob-request-LanguageCode"></a>
 The language code for the language spoken in the input media file\.
 US English \(en\-US\) is the valid value for medical transcription jobs\.
 Any other value you enter for language code results in a `BadRequestException` error\.